Syntax-Overlord/Python100Days/100 Days Bootcamp/Day 2/Question.md

 # Tip Calculator

-We're going to build a tip calculator thats splits the bill+tip equally between the entered amount of people.
+We're going to build a tip calculator that splits the bill + tip equally between the entered amount of people.